DavidSchirduan/DavidSchirduan.github.io/_posts/2024-10-09-keyburg-videogame.md

 I never thought I would make a video game.

 I love playing video games and talking about video games and thinking about video games(and even dreaming about video games).
 But I was sure I didn't want to actually MAKE one.
-During the day I'm a mild-mannered sofware engineer.
+During the day I'm a mild-mannered software engineer.
 The last thing I want to do after programming all day is write even MORE code.

 And yet, here we are.
 Let's talk about the game I made.